cssconf/blog-content/2015/2015-08-03_una-kravets-glen-maddern/2015-08-03_una-kravets-glen-maddern.md

 ## Regular Ticket Sale Opens

 If you are as excited as we are and don’t want to miss Una and Glen speaking: Tomorrow, August 4, 10am CEST, we‘ll sell our very last tickets.
-Few are left, so we recommend setting your alarms.
+Few are left, so we recommend setting your alarms. <a href="https://ti.to/cssconfeu/cssconf-eu-2015">Buy Tickets here</a>.